Suchismita-Deb/Suchismita-Deb.github.io/content/post/BookGrokkingObjectOrientedDesign/ObjectOrientedDesignUML.md

 - By default, the association is bidirectional.
 Both the class know about each other.
 Example the `Pilot` and `FlightInsurance` both class know each other exists.
 - The uni-directional association means when one class knows about the other

+### *Multiplicity*
+- Indicates number of instance of the class is there in the relationship.